Who We Are

 Daniel David Black

-Daniel David Black is Assistant Professor of Vocal Music & Conducting, Director of Choral Activities at Houghton College in Houghton, New York.
+Daniel David Black is Assistant Professor of Vocal Music & Conducting and Director of Choral Activities at Houghton College in Houghton, New York.
 Prior to joining the faculty at Houghton, he was the Director of Choral Activities at Lakeland University in Sheboygan, Wisconsin.
 His background also includes teaching at Buffalo State College (Buffalo, NY), Villa Maria College (Buffalo, NY), Nardin Academy (Buffalo, NY), and Immaculata Academy (Hamburg, NY).
 He also has extensive experience as a professional church musician.

 Katie Walter attended college at Eternity Bible College in Simi Valley, CA. She was the Grammar teacher and music instructor with Veritas Hall School in Westlake Village, CA. She has also worked at ESL Federal Credit Union in Rochester, NY, and Wells Fargo Bank in Simi Valley, CA. She resides in Rochester, NY with her husband, Eric, and their two children.
 They attend Grace Church PCA, where she volunteers with music.